Pirates vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- Based on this game's moneyline, the Pirates have an implied win probability of 57.4%.
+- The Pirates have a 59.2% chance to win this contest based on the moneyline's implied probability.

-- Pittsburgh has had an over/under set by oddsmakers 143 times, and have combined with opponents to go over the total in 79 of those games (79-61-3).
+- In the 144 games in which bookmakers have set an over/under for Pittsburgh, it has combined with opponents to go over the total 79 times (79-62-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!